 Black Women Are Paid Less Than White Men At Every Level Of Education

-For 2016 Black Women's Equal Pay Day, Fusion put some anecdotal information together, from a non-scientific roundup, that clearly shows how much more white men are valued in society than black women.
+Back in 2016, on Black Women's Equal Pay Day, Fusion put some anecdotal information together, from a non-scientific roundup, that clearly shows how much more white men are valued in society than Black women.
 If Oprah Winfrey were a man, she'd a billion dollars richer, Collier Meyerson wrote for Fusion.
 Unfortunately, in this modern day, not much has changed (other than Beyoncé’s net worth, which is now $420 million).

-If Beyoncé were a man, her net worth would increase from $2.65 million to $420.6 million.
+However, back in 2016, if Beyoncé were a man, her net worth would have increased from $2.65 million to $420.6 million.
 "That’s more than Mick Jagger, who has been doing this for decades longer than Bey, and is worth a mere $336 million," Meyerson wrote.

-If you want more information, this tweet from Byte Back puts Black Women's Equal Pay Day into perspective: The average American man could go on vacation from January until July and still earn the same as the average black woman who works all year.
+If you want more information, this tweet from Muffet McGraw puts Black Women's Equal Pay Day into perspective: The average white American man could work eight months less and still be paid the same as a Black woman.

 And, that fact is nothing short of disgraceful.